Contact information

 - Tutor in Psychology of Religion

-My current research project is a DPhil in Psychiatry, within the Neuroscience, Ethics & Society team, investigating how faith-based concepts and practices can be harnessed to improve accessibility and adherence to interventions for depression, such as Cognitive Behavioural Therapy and mindfulness based approaches, with specific regard to depression in the UK Muslim population.
-This process brings together my ministry work as a Shaykh with my academic training in psychology, so as to develop new ways of thinking about faith and psychotherapy, in partnership with patients, practitioners and policy makers.
-This research employs an empirical ethics methodological framework, supervised by Professor Ilina Singh and Dr Michael Dunn.
+My previous research project was a DPhil in Psychiatry, within the Neuroscience, Ethics & Society team, investigating how faith-based concepts and practices can be harnessed to improve accessibility and adherence to interventions for depression, such as Cognitive Behavioural Therapy and mindfulness based approaches, with specific regard to depression in the UK Muslim population.
+This process brought together my ministry work as a Shaykh, with academic training in psychology, so as to develop new ways of thinking about faith and psychotherapy, in partnership with patients, practitioners and policy makers, supervised by Professor Ilina Singh and Dr Michael Dunn.

-This doctoral research has culminated in the development of the Faith Informed Therapy framework, which focuses on ten psychotherapeutic techniques that are central to the major National Institute for Health and Care Excellence (NICE) approved interventions for depression and anxiety.
-This framework facilitates personalised mental health for people from faith communities, as it can be used flexibly by practitioners to calibrate their chosen interventions, ranging from simple ‘external’ presentation of congruence between standard therapies and religion, to deeper ‘internal’ adaptations to interventions, integrating standard concepts and practices with faith adapted ones.
-In response to the mental health challenges of the Coronavirus pandemic, the FAITH OxCast project will provide ten online videos for six major world religions, in partnership with the Oxford Faculty of Theology & Religion.
+This doctoral research culminated in the development of a Faith-Informed Therapy framework, which focuses on ten psychotherapeutic techniques from the major National Institute for Health and Care Excellence (NICE) approved interventions for depression.
+This framework facilitates personalised mental health for people from faith communities, as it can be used flexibly by practitioners to calibrate their chosen interventions, ranging from simple ‘external’ presentation of congruence between standard therapies and religion, to deeper ‘internal’ adaptations to interventions, integrating standard concepts and practices with faith-adapted ones.

-I am also interested in the neuroscience of religious experience, having undertaken a pilot study comparing EEG neural correlates of an Islamic mindfulness practice (dhikr) and a common breath-based meditation from NHS approved interventions.
-Future developments to this research are planned using fMRI neural imaging techniques.
+I am also interested in the neuroscience of religious experience, having undertaken a pilot study comparing EEG neural correlates of an Islamic mindfulness practice (dhikr), with a common breath-based meditation from NHS approved interventions.
+Future developments to this research are planned using fMRI imaging techniques.

 My professional background over the last two decades has been in quantitative finance and I manage an investment firm I founded in 2004, having originally graduated in Economics & Econometrics and subsequently awarded the Chartered Financial Analyst designation.